Senator Feinstein has a long history of fighting to protect workers’ rights in the workplace and has a strong pro-labor record.

 Ensuring fair salaries and benefits

 - Senator Feinstein has been a staunch proponent of a living wage.
-She is a cosponsor of the RAISE the Wage Act in 2017, which would gradually raise the federal minimum wage to $15 an hour.
-She also cosponsored minimum wage legislation in 2015.
+She is a cosponsor of the Raise the Wage Act, which would gradually raise the federal minimum wage to $15 an hour.

-- Senator Feinstein is a champion for paid family leave and paid sick leave.
+- Senator Feinstein is a champion for paid family leave.

 - Senator Feinstein has been a strong supporter of expanding access to retirement savings opportunities for workers.